sthuthib/Leisure-Square/README.md

 # Leisure-Square
-Website for Leisure Square Cafe
+Website for Leisure Square Cafe.
 Click the link to visit the website - https://sthuthib.github.io/